Cancellation/Withdrawal Refunds & Policies

 The official University Withdrawal date is established by the date on which a student schedules an exit interview with the Paul L. Foster Success Center.
 The date the appointment is scheduled may be different than the actual date of the interview.

 Refunds of tuition and required fees, General Student Fee, Chapel Fee, Course or Lab Fee, Administrative Fee and Applied Music Fee, are based on the official withdrawal date and are pro-rated on a per diem scale based on the total calendar days in that payment period up to the date that represents 60 percent of the payment period.
-A payment period is defined as the total number of calendar days in the semester or term (published first day of class through the published last day of finals) excluding the five calendar day Thanksgiving break and the nine calendar day spring break.
+A payment period is defined as the total number of calendar days in the semester or term (published first day of class through the published last day of finals) excluding the nine calendar day spring break.
 There are no refunds after the 60 percent point of the payment period.
 Unless specifically noted, other fees are considered non-refundable.
 For a calendar schedule of refund percentages, please refer to the following withdrawal schedule pages:

 Students residing in campus housing, must contact Campus Living & Learning to obtain information about any applicable housing adjustments and penalties.
 Students must follow the proper check-out procedure outlined in the Guide to Community Living and must vacate their campus housing within 48 hours of the official university withdrawal date.

 Meal plan refunds are calculated pro rata based on the official withdrawal date.
 An administrative charge equal to one week of the meal charge for the student's respective meal plan will be assessed.
 Unused Dining Dollars are refunded.